 No. In fact, engagement-based adblock messaging unlocks your existing ad stack, existing demand and existing advertiser relationships.
 Note, there is at least one flavor of adblock recovery using Acceptable Ads that brings 3rd-party ad demand instead of recovering your existing advertisers.

 There’s a strong case for leveraging vendor expertise in adblock recovery, due to the large number of adblocking technology vendors, browsers innovations, complications with tracking and privacy blockers, and constant modifications of adblocking code.
 Additionally, most vendors use a revenue-share business model with no upfront costs so it’s 100% performance-based.
-For more info, see Admiral’s article discussing 10 advantages over in-house, DIY methods.
+For more info, see Admiral’s article discussing 10 advantages of Admiral Adblock Recovery vs DIY methods.

 "Use messaging as the foundation of your adblock recovery efforts, but offer multiple value exchanges along the visitor-to-subscriber journey."